dimitargnikolov/book-project/README.md

 ### Set Up Directories and Download Code

+Once your instance is active, go ahead and access it via the *Web Shell* or an *ssh* client of your choice.

-You need to set up a directory for the project and download the code for it using **Git**, a popular system for version control and project file management.
+You need to set up a directory for the project and download the code for it using *Git*, a popular system for version control and project file management.

 ```
 $ mkdir ~/Projects